How do you replace the 10-216?

 Linda

-Tom from SWISCO responded:
+Tom from SWISCO

-Thanks for contacting us, Linda.
-I'm afraid you won't be able to replace the 10-216 without removing the door.
-First, you will need to remove the door and lay it on a flat surface, like a table or a pair of saw horses.
+That will be the first step.
+Remove the door from the frame and lay it on a flat, stable surface.
 Next, remove both bottom end screws (you might need WD-40 to help loosen them up).
 Then, with a block of wood and hammer, gently knock off the bottom rail only just enough to allow you to slide the new guide in place.

-A handy person from Punta Gorda, FL says:
+Handy Person from Punta Gorda, FL

 That "removable trim piece" on my door also captures the rubber seal along the bottom.
 This should be 'interesting'.
 Will report how it turns out......

-A handy person from Punta Gorda, FL says:
+Handy Person from Punta Gorda, FL

 Did this 18 Jun 20.
 Do one corner at a time...disturb rubber seal & channel as little as possible.
 Screw that holds the door bottom corner together will probably be seized up nicely, Phillips head probably going to try to strip.
 If so, use chunk of sharp-cornered wood and hammer to drive the old guide away from door edge towards center of door bottom...couple of sharp raps with a hammer on the wood will drift/strip the guide along the hidden screw threads that hold it in place.
 Slide old guide towards door center.
 Now entire 1 3/8 screw is accessible.
 Lube w/ penetrating oil (P B Blaster), which still probably won't do it.
 In that case, seat small cold chisel or wide blade screwdriver in recess between screw and inner channel and rap soundly with hammer a few times.
 Repeat in other gap.
 Idea is to shock the seized screw/channel to allow lube in.
 Try with screwdriver again (better, a properly sized Phillips bit in a small ratchet that you can really lean on).
 Screw should back out, or repeat the "shocking".
 Drift the end of bottom outer door channel down enough to just clear the guide and slide out/replace the part.
 Press door bottom back in place, line guide up flush with door edge and start the screw.
 Careful, it's easy to miss the inner channel hole entrance...screw may be slightly cocked at the start.
 Hold the guide flush as screw is run in and traps it.
 Repeat for other guide.
 2nd one is way easier!
 Replace 'em all...probably all quite brittle by this point in their life.

-Profile picture of Dave Sr.
+Dave Sr.

-Dave Sr. from SWISCO responded:
+Dave Sr. from SWISCO

 Thank you so much for the update, and the detailed instructions!
 I'll make sure to keep this in mind for future inquiries.

-A handy person from Concord, NC says:
+Handy Person from Concord, NC

 These shower door guides snap into the bottom track.
 You can snap them back out of their groove be exerting light pressure with a screwdriver blade or putty knife.
 Before removing the upper part of the door from the wheel track.
 They will easily snap back into place so take care to block them from doing that while you remove the door from the upper track.